General information

 Where are the fellows hosted?

 Only ERCIM members can host fellows.
-For information about the possible hosting institutes, see "ERCIM members" and follow the links to the homepages of the individual members, or contact the national contact for the ERCIM Fellowship Programme for a specific insitute.
+For information about the possible hosting institutes, see "participating ERCIM members".
+For more details, see the homepages of the individual members, or contact the ERCIM Fellowship Programme national contact for a specific institute.

 Fellowships are proposed according to the needs of the member institutes and the available funding.